 14. Villavicencio Natural Reserve

-Front view of the old abandoned Villavicencio hotel, Landmark of Villavicencio Natural Reserve, Mendoza, Argentina.
+Front view of the old abandoned Villavicencio hotel, landmark of Villavicencio Natural Reserve, Mendoza, Argentina.

-Front view of the old abandoned Villavicencio hotel, Landmark of Villavicencio Natural Reserve, Mendoza, Argentina.
+Front view of the old abandoned Villavicencio hotel, landmark of Villavicencio Natural Reserve, Mendoza, Argentina.

 A scenic delight located north of Mendoza, the Villavicencio Natural Reserve is a haven for flora and fauna.
 Its surreal landscapes of mountains, springs, and unique geological formations make it a favorite for photographers and nature enthusiasts.
 The reserve is also home to the iconic Caracoles Road, known for its winding curves.